C4Q/AC3.2-Tableviews_Part_1/README.md

 Then, update your implementation of `init(title: String, year: Int, genre: String, cast: [String], locations: [String], summary: String)` to accept `[Actor]` for its `cast` parameter.
 Doing so will cause your tests to fail, so go ahead and update them to pass with the new changes.

-*Advanced*
+**Advanced**

 Don't update the implementation from `cast: [String]` to `cast[Actor]`, keep it the same.
 Instead, find a way to pass in an array of `String` and parse them out into `Actor` from inside the initializer.

 ---

 #### Adding new sections

 You may have noticed a seperate, unmentioned file in our project: `Data.swift`.
-There are three data structures to take note of for this example:
+There are two data structures to take note of for this example:

 ```swift
 public let firstAndLastTuples: Array<(String, String)>